Luzkan/smells/content/smells/what-comment.md

 ## "What" Comment

-Recognizing all comments as Code Smells is controversial and raises a number of different opinions.
+Recognizing all comments as Code Smells is controversial and raises many different opinions.
 For this reason, I define a concrete subcategory of comments named _"What" Comments_ that clearly defines only these comments, which in the vast majority will hint at something smells.
-The rule is simple: If a comment describes _what_ is happening in a particular section of code, it is probably trying to mask some other Code Smell.
+The rule is simple: If a comment describes _what_ is happening in a particular code section, it is probably trying to mask some other Code Smell.

-This leaves room to exist for the _"Why" Comments_ which was already defined by Wake in 2004 and was regarded helpful.
-Wake also notes that comments that cite non-obvious algorithms are also fine [[1](#sources)].
-I wanted to note that comments may have their place in a few more cases, such as extreme optimizations, note discussion conclusions for future reference after a code review, or some additional explanations in domain-specific knowledge.
+This distinction leaves room for the _"Why" Comments_ which were already defined by Wake in 2004 and were considered helpful.
+Wake also notes that comments that cite non-obvious algorithms are also acceptable [[1](#sources)].
+I wanted to mention that comments may have their places in a few more cases, such as extreme optimizations, note discussion conclusions for future reference after a code review, or some additional explanations in domain-specific knowledge.

 The problem is that _Comments_ are generally smelly, as I have mentioned.
 This is because they are a deodorant for other smells [[2](#sources)].
-They may also easily degrade with time and become another category of comments [Fallacious Comments](./fallacious-comment.md), which are basically a rotten, misleading subcategory of [_"What" Comments_].
+They may also quickly degrade with time and become another category of comments [Fallacious Comments](./fallacious-comment.md), which are a rotten, misleading subcategory of [_"What" Comments_].

 ### Causation